mountaineerbr/shellChatGPT/man/README.md

 Stdin text is appended to any existing command line PROMPT.

-Input sequences “*\n*” and “*\t*” are only treated specially (as escaped new lines and tabs) in restart, start and stop sequences!
+Input sequences “*\n*” and “*\t*” are only treated specially (as escaped new lines and tabs) in restart, start and stop sequences.

 The moderation endpoint can be accessed by setting the model name to *omni-moderation-latest* (or *text-moderation-latest*).